MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-for-project.md

 1. Purchase Project 2021 as part of a volume licensing agreement.

 2. Use the Office Deployment Tool and a configuration.xml file to install Project 2021 from the Office Content Delivery Network (CDN) on the internet.
 For more information, see [Deploy Office LTSC 2021](ltsc2021/deploy.md).
    - We recommend using the [Office Customization Tool](https://config.office.com/officeSettings/configurations) in the [Microsoft 365 Apps admin center](https://config.office.com) to create the configuration file.
-Leave the **Office Suite** field emtpy and choose your version in the **Project** dropdown.
+Leave the **Office Suite** field empty and choose your version in the **Project** dropdown.
-   - We recommend to install without downloading the source files beforehand.
+   - We recommend installing Project without downloading the source files beforehand.
 This reduces the overall network utilization and removes the need to maintain the source files.

 If you already use other tools to deploy software to your users, such as Microsoft Configuration Manager, you can use the Office Deployment Tool along with those tools to deploy volume licensed versions of Project.